YapJack7890/Land-Cover-Classification-of-Satellite-Imagery/README.md

 Vision Transformer (ViT)

-Repository Structure
+## Repository Structure

 classification.zip — contains the VMamba model

-ResNet/ — contains the ResNet50 model
+ResNet — contains the ResNet50 model

 Alex_Efficient_Vit.ipynb — contains implementations of AlexNet, EfficientNet, and Vision Transformer

-Dataset
+## Dataset

 Due to the large file size of the satellite image dataset used in this project, the dataset is not included in this repository.